 Every element has earned its place in the design scheme as much for its innate appeal and appropriateness as for its utilitarian purpose.
 Even the jars of Maynard and Collinson’s homemade jams and chutneys are artfully arranged along shelves in the back passage.
 The jars not only reflect the productivity of the fruit and vegetable garden Maynard has nurtured there but serve as a treat for the estate’s visitors.
 The couple made three of the five bedrooms available for use as a bed-and-breakfast (alltybela.co.uk), and Maynard holds gardening courses every June in the granary building outside (arnemaynard.com).
 London artist Cornelia O’Donovan’s playful mural depicting flowers and insects from the garden is an unusually decorative gesture in the passageway to the dining room.

 Outside is a similar story of pared-down beauty.
 The garden keeps faith with the house, which was always more rustic than grand.
-As with many of Maynard’s creations for his clients — he has designed extensive gardens for the Queen of Jordan and is working on a project in Italy for Tricia Guild of Designers Guild — establishing a sense of place is essential.
+As with many of Maynard’s creations for his clients — he has designed extensive gardens for the Queen of Jordan and for Tricia Guild of Designers Guild — establishing a sense of place is essential.
 He had no overall plan, though.
 The garden, like the house, just evolved.
 At Allt-y-bela, he wants to embrace what lies beyond rather than create a separate space.
 “I have stripped away all the boundaries — the fences, the hedges, the walls — as they cut the garden off from the setting,” says Maynard.
 “It is so beautiful that it was important that that landscape rolled right to the house walls.”
 That’s not to say he gave up on a garden altogether.
 “Closer to the house, I have more formality: the topiary trees and the refined flowers that grow behind the wall that creates a small courtyard garden,” he says.
 “And as you come out from the immediate vicinity of the house, it becomes more natural, so we go into wildflower meadows and long grass.”
 The long grass still has topiary in it, but instead of more formal trees, he clipped the native hornbeam and hawthorn so “the garden recedes and disappears into the natural environment.”